Balancing Parenting and Self-Care - How to Stop Sacrificing Yourself for Your Kids

 Self-Sacrificing Parenting Is Unsustainable

 Putting yourself last for your children sounds noble, but an exhausted parent provides lower quality care.
 Like airplane oxygen masks, securing yourself first ultimately benefits your child.
+When chronic sleep deprivation and zero personal time persist, you end up raising your voice over trivial matters, then falling into a cycle of guilt afterward.

 Three Ways to Reclaim Time